department-of-veterans-affairs/caseflow/docs/tech-specs/2021-10-07-mpi-integration.md

         - `search_person_info(last_name: '')` - Method to make 1305 request to "Search Person (Attended)" endpoint
         - `retrieve_person_info(icn)` - Method to make 1305 request to "Retrieve Person using ICN identifier" endpoint.
 Similar to `fetch_person_info(participant_id)` method in bgs_service.rb

 - Another file titled `mpi_service.rb` will be created, this time added to `caseflow/lib/fakes`.
 Here will exist a class `Fakes::MPIService`, which will serve back-end data mimicing the expected data returned from MPI.
-No tests are needed for this feature as this is a mock implementation and not meant for production.
+No tests are needed for this feature as this is a mock implementation and not meant for production. **(WIP)**

 - An `mpi.rb` file added to `caseflow/config/initializers`, which will determine which MPI Service to use (Prod or Fakes)

-### Test Plan
-### Rollout Plan
-### Research Notes
+### Open Questions

+1. What data will we store, where will we store it, and how will we store it?
+    - Cache PV profile records?
+We were told ICN should not be stored
+2. Should we make more parameters other than "Last name" required in the UI?
+Given that the MPI Database has over 40 million person records, and we can only receive a max of 10 people per request, how are we going to ensure users are able to make successful search requests while also maintaining current required information?
+10182 form asks for Appellant's First name, Middle initial, last name, DOB, Preferred mailing address, preferred telephone number, preferred email.
+3. How are we initializing a request to CorpDB via BGS once we have received a Primary view record from MPI?